-Brenda was most recently a financier on the Academy Award-winning documentary Icarus, as well as Won’t You Be My Neighbor and Step.
-She is an executive producer on numerous projects including Passing, directed by Rebecca Hall and produced by Nina Yang Bongiovi and Forest Whitaker; United Skates, alongside executive producer John Legend; The Great American Lie by director Jennifer Siebel Newsom; Jump Shot: The Kenny Sailors Story, alongside executive producer Steph Curry; the upcoming The Empire of Ebony, directed by Lisa Cortes and produced by Roger Ross Williams; and Marian Anderson: The Whole World In Her Hands, directed by Rita Coburn for PBS’ American Masters series.
+Brenda was most recently a financier on the Academy Award-winning documentary Icarus as well as Won’t You Be My Neighbor and Step.
+She is an executive producer on numerous projects including the BAFTA-nominated Passing, directed by Rebecca Hall and produced by Nina Yang Bongiovi and Forest Whitaker; the Emmy-nominated United Skates, alongside executive producer John Legend; The Great American Lie by director Jennifer Siebel Newsom; Jump Shot: The Kenny Sailors Story, alongside executive producer Steph Curry; Marian Anderson: The Whole World in Her Hands directed by Rita Coburn for PBS’ American Masters series; and the The Empire of Ebony, directed by Lisa Cortes and produced by Academy Award winner Roger Ross Williams.

 Brenda is a member of The Recording Academy and the Academy of Motion Pictures Arts and Sciences (AMPAS).